 If your teeth have small chips or cracks, you really need to cover the damage so it doesn’t get any worse.
 Dental veneers are thin shells made to look like your healthy teeth.
 Our dentists bond them to the front of your teeth, quickly improving their appearance while sealing up any damaged areas so they don’t get worse.

 It’s sad, but not every damaged tooth can be saved.
 If the infection or tooth decay has gone untreated for too long, it might be much better to remove the tooth.
 That means you’ll need a replacement, and dental implants are beautiful, durable ways to replace a missing tooth.
+You have more than one option, too!
+We have regular implants and mini dental implants, which are smaller in diameter and ideal for patients with a thin jawbone.
+Mini dental implants are a fraction of the cost of traditional implants and require less chair time.

 Your teeth might be tough, but they’re not perfect.
 Cavities, accidents, and infections can damage your teeth and cause a lot of pain, but our restorative dentistry can help.
 For more information on restorative dentistry, or to schedule your next appointment, call our office today at 703-297-4353 or use our convenient online form.